marliesgish/marlies-gish-website/_posts/mortgage-calculator-step-by-step.md

 However, while writing this blog this feeling of unfulfillment and frustration is coming up again: How on earth does this formula exactly work?!
 If anyone knows, feel free to contact me and help me out leaving this behind me once and forever.

+Below, the code of the mortgage calculator using the official formula.

 ```py
 import math

 class MortgageCalculator():

     def __init__(self, interest):
         self.amount_total = self.get_amount_total()
         self.interest = interest
         self.start()

     def start(self):
         years_total = self.get_years_total()